-The Cleveland Foundation works with our community partners to ensure Greater Cleveland residents of all ages and backgrounds have access to equitable opportunities, comprehensive programming and holistic support systems that maximize their potential in school, work and life.
-While the foundation works closely with partners on large-scale long-term projects, including those outlined below, we also award grants in response to immediate community needs in the areas of youth development, health and social services.
+We believe Greater Cleveland residents of all ages and backgrounds should have access to equitable opportunities, comprehensive programming and holistic support systems that maximize their potential in school, work and life.
+The foundation works closely with partners on large-scale long-term projects, including those outlined below, and also awards grants in response to urgent community needs in the areas of youth development, health and social services.

 Say Yes to Education

 In addition to offering postsecondary scholarships, Say Yes Cleveland convenes community partners to scale-up in-school and out-of-school support services for students and their families, including physical and mental health services, legal clinics and more.
 Cleveland Foundation staff work closely with Say Yes Cleveland and community partners to ensure students are accessing the supports they need to succeed in school and beyond.

 A collaboration between MyCom, the Greater Cleveland Partnership, and the Cleveland Metropolitan School District (CMSD), True2U is an in-school volunteer mentoring program that helps CMSD eighth graders explore their true selves and prepare to make the most of high school as the first step on the path to college and career readiness.

 Through programs like Peacemakers Alliance, administered by the Boys and Girls Clubs of Cleveland, we support crime prevention and conflict mediation for youth and young adults who are at risk of, victims of, or perpetrators of violence.
 Peacemakers partners with local hospitals and courts to intervene when youth are involved in violent or criminal acts, and it interrupts the cycle of violence through strategic gang outreach.

 Through funding to groups like Frontline Services, the Cleveland Foundation has supported integrated, trauma-informed services to address the physical and behavioral health needs of Greater Cleveland’s most vulnerable individuals and families.